mel-ificent/NoteTaker/README.md

 SO THAT I can organize my thoughts and keep track of tasks I need to complete
 ```
 ## Installation
-This code requires the following to be installed:
+To download this code and modify it, make sure you install the following:
+- Node.js
+- NPM express package
--
+- NPM uuid package

 ## Usage

 ![Note Taker Application](./assets/NewNote.jpg)

 ![Review existing notes](./assets/ExistingNote.jpg)